To read 400-word biographies of our associates based in Northeastern North America, click on a region below:

 NEW ENGLAND & EASTERN CANADA

-*KATHY MOLLOY, one of GROVEWELL’s four senior associates worldwide, has three decades of experience enabling business leaders to build and sustain high performance organizations.
-She supports and assists leaders, teams, and business units to thrive in the global economy by aligning leadership, culture, and structure with business strategy.
+*KATHY MOLLOY, one of GROVEWELL’s five senior associates, has three decades of experience enabling leaders to build and sustain high performance businesses.
+She enables organizations, units, and leaders to transform and thrive in the global economy by aligning corporate culture, unit structure, and leadership style with business strategy.

-Kathy holds an MBA in international business from the University of Connecticut and a Masters in social/cultural anthropology from Duke University.
-She is certified in a variety of interpersonal, intercultural, 360° feedback, and organization design tools.
+Kathy holds an MBA in international business from the University of Connecticut and a masters in social/cultural anthropology from Duke University.
+She is certified in several interpersonal, intercultural, 360° feedback, and organization design tools.
+She continues to expand her repertoire with somatic coaching methods, drawing on neuro-science and research in sustainable change.

-Kathy has led and partnered in the development and implementation of global competency models, including for Towers Perrin, Millennium Pharmaceuticals, and PriceWaterhouseCoopers, and of U.S.-based models for the Environmental Protection Agency, Beiersdorf N.A., and Merrill-Lynch Technology Services.
-In all cases she first incorporates a range of stakeholder perspectives that are values-based and culturally-relevant; then she systemically integrates these with human resources programs and initiatives.
+In addition, Kathy has led and partnered in the development and implementation of global competency models, including for Towers Perrin, Millennium Pharmaceuticals, and PricewaterhouseCoopers, and U.S.-based models for the Environmental Protection Agency, Beiersdorf N.A., Amgen, and Merrill-Lynch Technology Services.

 Kathy and her husband, Les, enjoy learning, gardening, hiking, biking, and travelling.